 Many of the same factors that contribute to tractor trailer accidents also apply to car crashes.
-Negligent driving, inattention and speeding are frequently reported causes of hundreds of thousands of motor vehicle crashes each year.
-However, other factors, such as driver fatigue and improper maintenance, play a much larger role in truck accidents.
+Negligent driving related to fatigue, inexperience, distracted driving, and speeding are frequently reported causes of hundreds of thousands of motor vehicle crashes each year.
+However, other factors, such as improper maintenance and improper loading can play a major role in truck accidents.
 As a result, a variety of individuals or companies may be liable for any injuries caused in a serious tractor trailer wreck.

-If you or a loved one was hurt in a collision with a tractor trailer, semi-truck, or other commercial motor vehicle in Oklahoma, you need the Tulsa attorneys at the Rode Law Firm on your side.
-Our mission is simple: to help restore your health, well-being and sense of security by obtaining rightful compensation for your injuries.
+If you or a loved one was hurt in a collision with a tractor trailer, semi-truck, or other commercial motor vehicle in Oklahoma, you need the attorneys at the Rode Law Firm on your side.
+Our mission is simple: to help restore your health and well-being as well as your sense of security by obtaining rightful compensation for your injuries.

 How do we do that?
-By preparing, packaging and presenting a solid legal claim to the opposition – and we won’t stop until we believe you have fair and just results.
+By preparing, packaging and presenting a solid legal claim to the responsible individuals or companies – and we won’t stop until we believe you have fair and just results.

 It doesn’t take much for our truck accident lawyers to get started on your case.
 Just answer a few questions by phone and complete a small amount of paperwork, and we’ll promptly begin investigating your claim.
-There is no fee unless we win your case.
+There is no fee unless we successfully recover for you in your case.

-Call the Rode Law Firm at (918) 599-8880 or fill out our online form for a free consultation.
-We represent clients in Tulsa, Oklahoma City, and beyond.
+Call the Rode Law Firm and get on your Road to Recovery.
+Call us today at (918) 599-8880 or fill out our online form for a free consultation.

 Background on Tractor Trailer Accidents